Ha-Tek/Python-projects/README.md

 # 3. Machine Learning Classification Algorithms

-In this project, you will complete a notebook where you will build a classifier to predict whether a loan case will be paid off or not.
+In this project, I will complete a notebook where I will build a classifier to predict whether a loan case will be paid off or not.
-You load a historical dataset from  loan applications, clean the data, and apply different classification algorithm on the data.
-You are expected to use the following algorithms to build your models:
+I load a historical dataset from  loan applications, clean the data, and apply different classification algorithm on the data.
+I am expected to use the following algorithms to build your models:

 - k-Nearest Neighbour
 - Decision Tree